Planning interventions in a controlled pandemic: the COVID-19 case: Control on new infections

-To show this phenomenon, we first assume that $S_{r,p}(t) \approx N f_{r,p}$ (i.e., $S_{r,p}(t)$ can be considered essentially constant (large population model)).
-We will later extend the analysis to the general case through a time-scale separation approach.
-Under this assumption, the total number of infected \lq edges', $\widetilde{I}(t)$, is governed by the equation: {{ }}
+One of our main results is that the system becomes unstable if the feedback delay is too large with respect to $1/\gamma$ (the average time in the infectious state).
 To simplify the analytical derivations, we start with the case of deterministic feedback delay of constant duration $d$ (days).
+Then we extend the result to a delay distribution $\mathfrak{f}_d$.

 \begin{theorem}[Stability analysis with constant delay] Assume and $S_{r,p}(t) \approx N f_{r,p}$.
-If the delay $d<\frac{\pi}{2}\gamma$ then the system is locally stable, otherwise the system is unstable. \end{theorem} \begin{proof} Since in the infinite population model ${\lambda}_U(t) = \sigma \widetilde{I}(t)$, the equation governing the evolution of the number of infected edges under delayed rate control becomes:
+If the delay $d<\frac{\pi}{2}\gamma$ then the system is locally stable, otherwise the system is unstable. \end{theorem} {{\begin{proof} Since under the assumption $S_{r,p}(t) \approx N f_{r,p}$, the equation governing the evolution of the number of infected edges under delayed rate control becomes:

 System stability can be analyzed by considering small perturbations around the equilibrium point $\widetilde{I}^* = \frac{\lambda_C}{\gamma} \frac{\EX[r^2]}{\EX[r]}$: $ \widetilde{I}(t) = \widetilde{I}^* + \eta(t)$, with $ \eta(t) \ll \widetilde{I}^* $.
-Exploiting the approximation $\frac{1}{1+x} \sim 1-x$ when $x\approx0$, from \equaref{fixdelay} we obtain:
+Exploiting the approximation $\frac{1}{1+x} \sim 1-x$, when $x\approx0$, from \equaref{fixdelay} we obtain:

-where we have also discarded the second-order term $\eta(t)\eta(t-d)$.
-Therefore, we end up with the simple differential equation with delay:
+where we have discarded the second-order term $\eta(t)\eta(t-d)$.
+We end up with the simple differential equation with delay: